FlipGoncalves/FlipGoncalves/README.md

 <br />
 <br />

-I've recently graduated from Computer Engineering in Universidade de Aveiro.
+I have a Bachelor's degree in Informatics Engineer, and I am currently studying in the Robotics and Intelligent System's Master degree in Universidade de Aveiro.

 <br />